Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: CZ gate implementations based on the bSWAP interaction

-Note that while synchronizing population oscillations between two transitions is generally feasible, extending this synchronization to multiple transitions presents a significant challenge.
-For example, as shown in Fig.~\ref{fig8}(a), three off-resonance transitions coexist: $|101\rangle\leftrightarrow|211\rangle$, $|101\rangle\leftrightarrow|112\rangle$, and $|101\rangle\leftrightarrow|121\rangle$.
+As the synchronization strategy involves only optimizing the drive amplitude (which is inherently integrated into CZ gate calibration), we expect this scheme to also be applicable for suppressing leakage in large-scale multi-qubit systems.
+However, we also note that while synchronizing population oscillations between two transitions is generally feasible, extending this synchronization to multiple transitions presents a significant challenge.
+For example, as shown in Fig.~\ref{fig9}(a), three off-resonance transitions coexist: $|101\rangle\leftrightarrow|211\rangle$, $|101\rangle\leftrightarrow|112\rangle$, and $|101\rangle\leftrightarrow|121\rangle$.
 In fast gates employing strong parametric drives, the strengths of these transitions can become comparable, causing the synchronization approach to fail in suppressing leakage errors to a negligible level.
 Since the coupler may also be excited under these conditions, a leakage reduction operation must address both fluxonium plasmon modes and coupler excitations~\cite{Yang2024}, particularly in the context of quantum error correction.
 This added complexity necessitates further optimization of circuit parameters, for example by increasing the anharmonicity of the transmon coupler, to effectively suppress these leakage channels.